Our body simply needs to be in alignment

 Posture ranks right up at the top of the list when you are talking about good health.
-In fact, never did you see vibrant health and poor posture live in the same body.
+Never did you see vibrant health and poor posture live in the same body.
 This is, without question, as important as eating right, exercising, getting proper rest, and avoiding potentially harmful substances like alcohol, drugs, and tobacco.

-Good posture is a way of doing things efficiently, with more energy, less stress and fatigue.
+Proper posture is a way of doing things efficiently, with more energy, less stress, and fatigue.
 If you have poor posture, it is not possible to be as fit as you could be.
 If fact, you are less likely to exercise as it is harder work.
-There is much wasted potential.
+There is much-wasted potential.
 You can also cause damage to your spine when you exercise.

 Your head weighs 5 kgs!

 Our bones should be stacked up one upon the other.
 The heavy 5Kg head must rest directly over the shoulder, balancing on top of the spine.
-This should sit directly over the pelvis, which sits directly over the knees and ankles.
+The head should sit directly over the pelvis, which sits directly over the knees.

-The resulting tension and joint pressure causes shoulder, neck and back pain and very often leads to tension headaches.
-Unfortunately this type of stress can also lead to a short attention span, and depression.
+The resulting tension and joint pressure cause shoulder, neck and back pain and very often lead to tension headaches.
+Unfortunately, this type of stress can also lead to a short attention span and depression.

 These poor postures distort the alignment of bones, cause chronic muscle tightness, and will eventually lead to reduced vital lung capacity, increased fatigue, reduced blood and oxygen to the brain, limited range of motion, stiffness of joints, and various pain syndromes.
-With all this comes reduced mental alertness, and decreased productivity at work.
-And all because of a lack of awareness and/or laziness.
+With all this comes diminished mental alertness, and decreased productivity at work.

-Reduced vital lung capacity, increased fatigue, reduced blood and oxygen to the brain
+Reduced vital lung capacity, increased fatigue, decreased blood and oxygen to the brain

 According to the Nobel Laureate Dr. Roger Sperry, “the more mechanically distorted a person is, the less energy is available for thinking, metabolism, and healing.”

-The most immediate problem with poor posture is that it creates a lot of chronic muscle tension as the weight of the head and upper body must be supported by the muscles instead of the bones.
+The most immediate problem with poor posture is that it creates a lot of chronic muscle tension.
+The weight of the head and upper body must be supported by the muscles instead of the bones.
 This effect becomes more pronounced the further your posture deviates from your body’s center of balance.
 The muscles become increasingly starved of blood and oxygen and become more fibrotic as they lose their elasticity.

 Typically the person will start to complain of shoulder pain and increasingly a stiff neck.
-What is actually happening is that there is an increase in the rate of aging of these areas as degenerative changes accelerate.
-Obviously this is not a good thing and healthy change is certainly advised.
+What happens is the rate of aging increases in these areas as degenerative changes accelerate.
+This increase in aging is not a good thing, and a healthy change must be implemented.

 Correcting bad posture must be approached in two areas:

 The first is by eliminating as much “bad” stress from your body as possible.
 Improve your posture!
-This will include all the factors, habits, or stressors that cause your body to deviate from your structural center, or balance.
-This could be a poorly adjusted workstation, or car seat, or even from carrying too much weight around in a heavy handbag or backpack.
+This will include all the factors, habits, or stressors that cause your body to deviate from your structural center or balance.
+This could be a poorly adjusted workstation, car seat, even from carrying too much weight around in a heavy handbag or backpack.